 “One thing was that we would have a bath every night, before we had a bathroom, tin bath in front of the fire, with the door open if it was in the summer when hot.
 Mum would call us from playing in the field and we would have our bath at seven.
 Did you have fresh water?
 Yes, soft water from the tanks and we had two, 100 gallon tanks that worked together and Dad would put a tap indoor and, when I grew up I suppose, it was we had a great kitchen and he put a partition across the door, oh I must tell you this, we had a brick copper, you know, for boiling clothes and one of those big mangles, the old mangle and my brother and I used to have those Tammy’s hats and fold it up like a forage cap, like the forces and we’d put them through the mangle time and time again then put them on our head and that crease had gone, but didn’t stop us doing it.
 When that came out that gave us a lot of room and when Dad put a pipe inside for a tap we had a bungalow bath, big long galvanised bath, so you had cold water from the tap and a gas copper for the hot water”.

 Memories of working at the herb and spice company

-“I got a part-time job three hours (9 till 12) when my daughter started school but I didn’t work at all when I had the children, not for 11 or 12 years, but I got this little job so that my daughter could go to school and I could meet her at lunchtime.
+“I got a part time job, three hours, nine to twelve, when my daughter started school, but I didn’t work at all when I had the children, for all of eleven or twelve years, but I got this little job so that my daughter could go to school and I could meet her at lunchtimes.
 It was all weighing up all sorts of dried herbs and spices and everything you could think of.
 All sorts and it smelt lovely.”